joaodurante/PersonalFinance/README.md

 ## Built with
 * NodeJS
+* Mongoose
 * Express
 * AngularJS
 * Gulp
 * AdminLTE

 ### Credits
-This application was built using the course **Mongodb, Express, AngularJS and Node by GuiaCodigo** as reference.
+This application was built using the course **Mongodb, Express, AngularJS and Node by Cod3r** as reference.